BlockEdenHQ/web-blockeden-home/blog/2023-09-05-pay-api-usage-with-compute-unit-credit.md

-BlockEden.xyz is committed to providing cost-effective and efficient solutions to indie developers, small businesses, and venture-backed companies.
+BlockEden.xyz is committed to providing cost-effective and efficient solutions to DeFi, wallet, and analytics developers.
 Our customer feedback revealed a few key insights:

 1. A requirement for an intermediate tier between the Free and Pro plans.
 2. A desire for a more flexible 'pay-as-you-go' option.